Niekmereu/Finding-Similar-Customers/README.md

-# Recomender-System
+# Finding Similar Users
-Recommender System
+Minhashing, Local Sensitive Hashing

-This code contains a recommendation system for the Yelp dataset review data: https://www.kaggle.com/yelp-dataset/yelp-dataset.
-It uses matrix factorization and a simple gradient descent update rule.
-It uses cross-validation to verify the results.
+This algorithm finds similar users in the Yelp dataset review data: https://www.kaggle.com/yelp-dataset/yelp-dataset.
+It uses Minhashing, Local Sensitive Hashing and the Jaccard similarity.

-The data are extremely sparse, which means that many customers have only rated a few places.
-Many of the customers that are found in the test set, do not appear in the training data.
-To circumvent this, we alter our approach.
-We introduce a new variable (n_naive), which indicates how many times a customer must appear in the training data before we just plug in the grand mean as the prediction for this customer.
-In a similar way the grand mean is used for unseen customers (customers that appear in the test set, but not in the training set).

-The test error is lower than the training error.
-This happens due to a more frequent imputation of the global mean in the test set than in the training set.
-The training error relies more on the matrix factorization process than the test error.
-The sparsity of the data is a problem here.
+The ratings are deleted and we want to find users that have rated the same restaurants (similar users).

+# Minhashing
+The matrix is businesses x users with a 1 if a user rated a business.
+Implicit permutations (hash functions) are used to find the first row in which a user has a 1.
+The matrix that is formed is called a signature matrix.
+This signature matrix is much smaller than the original one.

+#Local Sensitive Hashing
+The signature matrix is then divided in b bands with r rows per band.
+For each band, the parts of the columns of the signature matrix that belong to the band are hashed to a hash table with k buckets.
+We speak of a candidate pair if users are hashed to the same bucket and the similarity of their signatures is larger than crit1.
+Finally we check the true similarity of all candidate pairs, which should be higher than crit2.

 # Parameters
-- eeta: step size
-- l: penalization factor to prevent overfitting

 - n_naive: how many times must a customer must appear in the training set before we apply matrix factorization for this specfic customer.
 It is generally a good idea to leave the customers that appear only once (n_naive = 2).
-- k: the dimensionality of matrix factorization
-- iterations: how many times the training set is iterated over
+- crit1: critical similarity of the signature to become candidates
+- crit2: how similar must two users be with regard to their original date in order to be called similar